-How Self-Discovery Can Help Build Self-Confidence
+How Self-Discovery Can Help Build Self-Confidence from the Inside Out

 Man, sometimes it takes you a long time to sound like yourself – Miles Davis

-How well do you know yourself?
+How Well Do You Know Yourself?
 The Importance of Self-Discovery

-It’s hardly surprising that we often become disconnected from ourselves.
-From the moment of our birth, external influences shape our beliefs, thoughts, opinions, and emotions through our communities, families, the media, and society.
-For some, traumatic upbringings can also distort their sense of self, sowing seeds of self-doubt.
 It’s important to clarify that this doesn’t imply a rejection of family and community values, which are vital for our well-being and survival.
 Instead, it underscores the existence of an individual self within us, distinct from the roles we play in the lives of others.
 Exploring this truth can be instrumental in deepening our relationship with ourselves and, in turn, with others.

-Reconnecting with Ourselves
+Reconnecting with Ourselves through Self-Reflection

-• Who am I?
+Who am I?
 How do I identify?

-• What do I value?
+What do I value?

-• What are my needs?
+What are my needs?

-• What are my fears?
+What are my fears?
 Why do I fear them?

-• What are my boundaries and limits?
+What are my boundaries and limits?
 What feels good and what doesn’t?

-• How do I perceive myself, and how do I feel about myself?
+How do I perceive myself?
+And how do I feel about myself?

 Stillness and silence can feel scary, because they tend to amplify the thoughts and feelings about ourselves and our life journey that we tend to avoid.
 How can we expect others to love and respect us if we haven’t learned our definition of love and respect?
 Why do we desperately seek this in others before understanding it for ourselves?
 I wonder, how helpful it is to enter familial, platonic, or romantic relationships when we’re strangers to ourselves?
-Establishing our own definitions for concepts, free from external influences, is crucial.
+Establishing our own definitions for concepts, free from external influences, is pivotal.

 Confidence means…

-• believing in your worth
+Believing in your worth

-• doing what is right and feels good to you
+Doing what is right and feels good to you

-• maintaining your own vision, even when others disagree
+Maintaining your own vision, even when others disagree

-• not letting criticisms and judgments define your self-worth
+Not letting criticisms and judgments define your self-worth

-• approaching conflict with care and compassion
+Approaching conflict with care and compassion

-• expressing and respecting your boundaries
+Expressing and respecting your boundaries

-• expressing your genuine feelings and thoughts, even when it's challenging
+Expressing your genuine feelings and thoughts, even when it's challenging

-• leading with intuition, kindness, and empathy rather than defensiveness, manipulation, and hostility
+Leading with intuition, kindness, and empathy rather than defensiveness, manipulation, and hostility

-• embracing creativity and vulnerability
+Embracing creativity and vulnerability

-• accepting failures, missteps, mistakes, and setbacks
+Accepting failures, missteps, mistakes, and setbacks

 When we truly know ourselves, we build our confidence, and inevitably set a new history in motion.